Key Takeaways

 Utilities (electric, gas, water, trash, internet, phone, cable, etc.)

-With this information, you can now compare the annual cost for your existing house with a smaller house.
+With this information, you can now compare the annual cost of your existing house with that of a smaller house.

 For example, it includes replacing existing items such as your roof, water heater, windows, appliances, etc.

-It also includes expensive and infrequent maintenance items such as exterior painting/pressure washing, septic tank maintenance, etc.
+It also includes expensive but infrequent maintenance items, such as exterior painting, septic tank maintenance, etc.

 4. Soft Costs